-This report for the period July 2017 to June 2018 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the environmental and consent compliance performance of irrigation consent holders across the Taranaki region.
+This report for the period July 2018 to June 2019 describes the monitoring programme implemented by the Taranaki Regional Council (the Council) to assess the environmental and consent compliance performance of irrigation consent holders across the Taranaki region.
 The assessment covers resource consents held for pasture irrigation, horticultural and golf course irrigation.
-This is the 15th Annual Report issued by the Council to report on compliance monitoring programmes for consents authorising the abstraction of freshwater for irrigation purposes in Taranaki.
+This is the 16th Annual Report issued by the Council to report on compliance monitoring programmes for consents authorising the abstraction of freshwater for irrigation purposes in Taranaki.

-At 30 June 2018, a total of 70 resource consents to take and use freshwater for irrigation purposes were registered in the Council's database.
-Of these, 52 were for pasture irrigation, 8 for horticultural activities and 10 for recreational purposes (golf clubs).
-Fifty-nine of these consents authorised the abstraction of surface water (84%) while 11 (16%) allow for abstraction from a groundwater source.
+At 30 June 2019, a total of 69 resource consents to take and use freshwater for irrigation purposes were registered in the Council's database.
+Of these, 51 were for pasture irrigation, 8 for horticultural activities and 10 for recreational purposes (golf clubs).
+Fifty-eight of these consents authorised the abstraction of surface water (84%) while 11 (16%) allow for abstraction from a groundwater source.

-A total of 58 irrigation consents were exercised during the 2017-2018 monitoring year, with most commencing irrigation in November or December and concluding in February.
-Rainfall recorded at the Council's monitoring locations over the summer irrigation period ranged between 55 % and 111% of historical mean values.
-A particularly dry November and December lead to a drought being declared in Taranaki during 23 December 2017.
-As a result, irrigation water demand was high during the 2017-2018 irrigation season, with a total water use across all exercised irrigation consents of 7,204 ML.
-This was significantly higher than that used during the preceding 2016-2017 monitoring year, when only 42 irrigation consents were exercised, and a total usage of 4,246 ML.
+A total of 56 irrigation consents were exercised during the 2018-2019 monitoring year, with most commencing irrigation in November or December and concluding for most in March.
+Rainfall recorded at the Council's monitoring locations over the summer irrigation period ranged between 58% and 111% of historical mean values.
+A particularly dry October, along with warm coastal winds, caused soils to dry out faster than normal which resulted in high irrigation water demand.
+Total usage during the 2018-2019 irrigation season, with a total water use across all exercised irrigation consents was 6,906 ML.
+This was slightly less than that used during the preceding 2017-2018 monitoring year, when 58 irrigation consents were exercised, and a total usage of 7,204 ML.